Why the Metaverse Will Usher in the Experience Era

 In the metaverse, you are free to be who you want, regardless of your physical limitations, offering never-before-possible ways that individuals can explore their identity.
 By continuously advancing (digital) technologies, we will step into the metaverse ushering in the experience era.

 The result will be more engaging work experiences, new ways to learn and novel ways to connect with customers.
-Earlier, I covered how the metaverse will change the employee experience; let's now look into how the metaverse will change how we learn and how we promote products and services.
+Earlier, in my job as a futurist, I covered how the metaverse will change the employee experience; let's now look into how the metaverse will change how we learn and how we promote products and services.

 Learning and Development in the Metaverse

 One of the most exciting developments in the metaverse is those in learning and development.
 This includes education for children, skill-based learning (such as fixing your washing machine with augmented reality) and training in the corporate world, offering new learning experiences.

 Digital twins or replicas of factories can be used to train (new) employees in a safe working environment until they master the skills to go out in the real world and work with the (advanced) tools.
 Jeremy Bailenson, founding director of the Stanford Virtual Human Interaction Lab (VHIL) and founder of the VR training company Strivr, called education and training the “home run” use case.
 Since 2015, Strivr has been creating software that allows customers to develop VR training programs focused on health and safety and customer service training.
 They worked with Walmart to train employees using immersive experiences, resulting in a 30 per cent increase in job satisfaction and a 15 per cent increase in knowledge retention rates.